 Connecting related pages so Google understands the site structure and crawls the right ones first.
 Most of the lift on /models and /models/nano-banana came from internal linking, not from net-new content.

 Long-tail visibility and AI search citation inventory.
 One layer of seven, scoped to comparison and explainer formats that ChatGPT and Gemini cite.
-For SaaS founders evaluating which SaaS SEO agencies apply this depth across the full stack, we published a 2026 ranked comparison.

 Built /uses/face-swap, /uses/ai-talking-avatar, and /uses/ai-image-generator from zero.
 The face-swap page alone drove 64.3K sessions in the last 4 months.
 Every page targets one commercial query, shows the product above the fold, and converts on the same screen the searcher landed on.